 About Pastor Derwin

-Derwin L. Gray is the founding and lead Pastor of Transformation Church, a multi-ethnic, multi-generational, mission-shaped community with two campuses in South Carolina (Indian Land and Rock Hill), both just south of Charlotte, North Carolina.
-Transformation Church (TC) was recognized as the 2nd fastest-growing church by percentage in America for 2010 by Outreach magazine.
-In 2011 and 2012, TC was again recognized again as one of the top 100 fastest-growing churches in America.
+Derwin L. Gray is the founding and Lead Pastor of Transformation Church, a multi-ethnic, multi-generational, mission-shaped community with two campuses in South Carolina (Indian Land and Rock Hill), both just south of Charlotte, North Carolina.
+Transformation Church (TC) also has two campuses in South Carolina Correctional Institutions (Kershaw and Lee).
+For three out of the last five years, TC has been recognized as one of the top 100 fastest-growing churches in America by Outreach magazine.

-Pastor Derwin and his wife, Vicki, at Brigham Young University.
-They have been married for 21 years and have two children: a daughter, Presley, and a son, Jeremiah.
+Pastor Derwin met his wife, Vicki, at Brigham Young University.
+They have been married for 23 years and have two children.

 After graduating from Brigham Young University, Pastor Derwin played professional football in the NFL for five years with the Indianapolis Colts (1993-1997) and one year with the Carolina Panthers (1998).
 During that time, he and Vicki began their journey with Christ and experienced God’s faithfulness and direction as He moved their hearts to know Him and make Him known.
-Read the “My Story” tab to find out about the “Naked Preacher” who told Pastor Derwin about Jesus!
+Read the “Life Story” tab to find out about the “Naked Preacher” who told Pastor Derwin about Jesus!